Search

 🔗 GitHub Copilot Changelog

-GPT-5.4 mini in Copilot Student (April 1) — GPT-5.4 mini is now available via Auto model selection in Copilot Chat for Copilot Student users, on VS Code, Visual Studio, JetBrains, Xcode and Eclipse.
+GPT-5.4 mini in Copilot Student (April 1) — GPT-5.4 mini is now available via automatic model selection (Auto) in Copilot Chat for users on the Copilot Student plan, in VS Code, Visual Studio, JetBrains, Xcode, and Eclipse.

-🔗 GitHub Copilot Changelog NotebookLM × Royal Society: Benjamin Franklin notebook (March 31) — NotebookLM releases a featured notebook in partnership with Google Arts & Culture and the Royal Society, devoted to Benjamin Franklin.
-It lets you interact with his work, his personal and professional relationships, and build a new perspective on this polymath.
+NotebookLM × Royal Society: Benjamin Franklin notebook (March 31) — NotebookLM is releasing a featured notebook in partnership with Google Arts & Culture and the Royal Society, dedicated to Benjamin Franklin.
+It lets users interact with his work, his personal and professional relationships, and build a new perspective on this polymath.

 🔗 @NotebookLM on X

-Google AI roundup — March 2026 (April 1) — Google publishes its monthly roundup which highlights, among announcements not yet covered here: Ask Maps (Q&A mode for Google Maps), vibe coding in Google AI Studio with the Antigravity agent, and the extension of Personal Intelligence to AI Mode, Chrome and the Gemini app.
+Google AI recap — March 2026 (April 1) — Google publishes its monthly recap highlighting, among announcements not yet covered here: Ask Maps (a question-and-answer mode for Google Maps), vibe coding in Google AI Studio with the Antigravity agent, and the expansion of Personal Intelligence to AI Mode, Chrome, and the Gemini app.

 🔗 Google AI Blog — March 2026